Smoke Damaged Home Testing in Boulder, Loveland, Longmont & the Surrounding Area

 “During a wildfire, innumerable toxic chemicals, poisonous gasses, heavy metals, and other toxins are generated by the materials, household products, and vegetation that burns.
 These contaminants fill the air, become part of the ash, and are extremely dangerous to your health if inhaled or come in contact with your skin.” – Excerpt from “The Red Guide to Recovery”, Sean M. Scott

 All of these homeowners were now asking themselves many of the same questions: How bad is the contamination?
 Will I be able to clean or restore the home myself?
 Should I reach out to a professional smoke and fire restoration company?
 Is my insurance going to cover the restoration?
-What about my clothes, furniture and electronics?
+What about my clothes, furniture, and electronics?
 Is it acceptable for me to return to living in my home?

 I offer the following services for smoke-damaged homes: